Parent Reports - Creating and Editing Report Templates

 Customising a school template

 Here, we'll walk through how to use an existing parent report in Word as our start point.
-If you've downloaded an Insight template the process is the same, only you'll already have some Placeholders.
+If you've downloaded an Insight template, the process is the same, only you'll already have some Placeholders.

 Open your report Word file ready to edit.